 Here is an article I wrote for another advisor’s site on college affordability.

+If you’ve been reading this blog for a while, this is a bit of a refresher post.
 There are three aid formulas: Federal methodology (FM), based on the FAFSA; Institutional Methodology (IM), based on the CSS PROFILE; and Consensus Methodology (CM), which uses both aid forms.
 Each is a different way of calculating a family’s

 With price gains in most housing markets nationwide over the last few years, parents need to understand how aid formulas treat home equity.
 The good news: the FAFSA doesn’t consider home equity.
 The bad news: the CSS PROFILE requests information on home equity, and schools using the CSS PROFILE may calculate your home equity’s value for EFC purposes in one…